Reviews You Can Rely On

 Best for Android devices

 The Sennheiser Momentum 4 offers the most sophisticated sound in the test, full stop.
 Its expansive soundstage and remarkable clarity create an exceptional listening experience across different genres.
 “It's almost like I'm in the room with the musicians,” says one tester.
-Their tuning is beautifully balanced, blending richly textured mid-tones with a detailed and controlled treble range and bass that adds depth without overwhelming the track.
+The newer Momentum 4 buds sound even better than the well-respected Momentum 3.
+Their tuning is beautifully balanced, blending richly textured mid-tones with a detailed and controlled treble range and bass that adds depth without overwhelming the track, unlike many other earbuds where mids get buried.
+Since the midrange carries most vocals and acoustic instruments, keeping it balanced makes music sound more natural and engaging.

 SPECIFICATIONS